kazubu/interop2015-sdisc-sample-orchestrator/README.md

 ## Description

+_It is a demo software for Juniper Networks Booth of Interop Tokyo 2015 SDI Showcase._
+_Please do not use this program in production environment._

 This program provide a Web GUI for following features:

  * Creation a Virtual Network in VMware NSX for vSphere and Configure a VLAN/VXLAN in QFX5100.